 In compliance with the best practices introduced by the SGX-ST, the Company has devised its own internal compliance code to provide guidance to its officers.
-Directors and employees of the Company are advised not to deal in the Company's shares on short term considerations or when they are in the possession of unpublished price-sensitive information.
-The Company prohibits dealings in its shares by its officers and employees during the period commencing two weeks before the announcement of the Company's financial statements for each of the first three quarters of its financial year and one month before the announcement of the Company's full-year financial statements (if the Company announces its quarterly financial statements, whether required by the SGX-ST or otherwise), or one month before the announcement of the Company's half-year and full-year financial statements (if the Company does not announce its quarterly financial statements).
+Directors and employees of the Company are advised not to deal in the Company's shares on short-term considerations or when they are in the possession of unpublished price-sensitive information.
+The Company prohibits dealings in its shares by its officers and employees during the period commencing one month before the announcement of the Company's half-year and full-year financial statements.